Etruscan religion: Sources

+Archaeological evidence for Etruscan religious life comes from the excavation of shrines and sanctuaries.
+Ritual evidence comes from both monumental religious spaces, such as those found at Tarquinia and Pyrgi, and smaller, so-called "rural" or "boundary" sanctuaries, such as those at Centamura del Chianti and Poggio Colla.
+Within these sanctuaries, altars are one of the primary pieces of physical evidence for religious activities.
+Etruscan altars varied in shape and decoration, yet particular bow-shaped moldings seem to have a distinctly Etruscan origin.
+Altar shape may sometimes have been related to ritual function, as can be seen in the description of a particular altar in the Tabulae Iguvinae, an Umbrian religious text.
+Along with altars, large quantities of animal bones have been discovered in sanctuary contexts, suggesting the importance of animal sacrifice.
+Animal bones are also present in funerary contexts and at the boundaries of necropoleis, seemingly having a consecreating function.

-Archaeological evidence for rituals, such as animal sacrifice, come from the excavation of shrines and sanctuaries.
-The mythology is evidenced by a number of sources in different media, for example representations on large numbers of pottery items, inscriptions and engraved scenes on the Praenestine cistae (ornate boxes; see under Etruscan language) and on specula (ornate hand mirrors).
-Currently some two dozen fascicles of the Corpus Speculorum Etruscorum have been published.
-Specifically Etruscan mythological and cult figures appear in the Lexicon Iconographicum Mythologiae Classicae.
+Etruscan mythology is evidenced by a number of sources in different media.
+Pottery, architectural terracottas, inscriptions, and engraved scenes on the Praenestine cistae (ornate boxes; see under Etruscan language) and on specula (ornate hand mirrors), depict religious activities as well as mythological figures.
+The inscriptions on specula are particularly illuminating, of which two dozen fascicles have been published in the Corpus Speculorum Etruscorum.
+Etruscan mythological and cult figures also appear in many forms of Etruscan art, and in dedicatory and votive inscriptions, as well as votive objects.
+For a catalogue of Etruscan mythological figures, visit the Lexicon Iconographicum Mythologiae Classicae.
 Etruscan inscriptions have recently been given a more authoritative presentation by Helmut Rix, Etruskische Texte.
+Etruscan language and inscriptions have also been analyzed linguistically by Rex Wallace in Zikh Rasna.

 Seers and divinations

 The Etruscans believed their religion had been revealed to them by seers, the two main ones being Tages, a childlike figure born from tilled land who was immediately gifted with prescience, and Vegoia, a female figure.

 The Etruscans believed in intimate contact with divinity.
 They did nothing without proper consultation with the gods and signs from them.
 These practices were taken over in total by the Romans.